 Publishing Add-ons in Vaadin Directory

-After you have successfully created an add-on package, go to vaadin.com/directory and log in to the system.
-Click Publish component (top-right corner).
-You can manage your previous submissions by clicking My components.
-If you are distributing the add-on through Directory, choose the Vaadin version of the add-on you are uploading and choose the add-on ZIP package created in the Maven target folder.
+If you are distributing the add-on through the Directory, select the Vaadin version of the add-on you are uploading and choose the add-on ZIP package created in the Maven target folder.
 If your add-on is already in Maven Central, choose "Via Maven Central".

 Information coming from pom.xml or add-on JAR manifest

-- Name: The official name of the add-on.
+- Add-on Name: Name: The official name of the add-on.
 This cannot be changed later.
-You can use Vaadin as part of the name, for example "MyComponent for Vaadin".
+You can use Vaadin as part of the name, for example "MyComponent for Vaadin" or just "MyComponent"

 General add-on information

-- Published: Is the add-on published or not.
+- Published: Indicates whether the add-on is published or not.
 Note that you cannot turn this on unless at least one version of the add-on is available.

-- Icon: The icon is shown in the search results and details page.
-It should be rectangular (1:1 aspect ratio) and less than 100KB.
+- Icon: The icon is shown in search results and on the details page.
+It should be square (1:1 aspect ratio) and less than 100KB.
 Accepted formats: PNG, JPG, GIF.
-You can crop and optimize GIFs using online services, like https://ezgif.com
+You can crop and optimize GIFs using online services, like https://ezgif.com.

 - Summary: A one-liner describing the purpose of the add-on.
-This is what the user sees first when browsing the add-ons.
+This is what users see first when browsing add-ons.

 - Description: A more detailed description of the add-on.
-Explain the purpose of your add-on and give a sample use case.
-This is indexed for the search.
+Explain the purpose of your add-on and provide a sample use case.
+This is indexed for search.
 You can use Markdown syntax for formatting.

-- Categories: Categories help people to find similar add-ons.
-You can choose as many as you like, but 3-5 is typically optimal.
+- Categories: Categories help people find similar add-ons.
+Choose as many as you like, but 3-5 is typically optimal.